What are your chances of acceptance?

 Is Weighted or Unweighted GPA More Important?

-There is a significant degree of variance in how grade point average is calculated across high schools.
+Before we talk about each type of GPA, it’s important to acknowledge that there are multiple ways to calculate grade point average across high schools.
 For the purposes of this blog post, we will be referring to the standard 4.0 GPA scale, as it is the metric most widely applied.

 Generally speaking, unweighted GPA does not take into account the rigor of a student’s course load.
 Every class is worth the same amount of “points,” which is to say that a grade of A corresponds with 4 points, a B corresponds with 3, a C corresponds with 2, and a failing grade corresponds with 1 or lower.